vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 #### Business Question

 How did average pageviews differ between purchasers and non-purchasers in June and July 2017?

-#### Approach

-This query separates visitors into purchasers and non-purchasers.
-It calculates average pageviews per visitor for each group in June and July 2017, then joins both results by month to compare engagement between users who purchased and users who did not.

 #### SQL Query